hauke-cloud/terraform-hop-hop-cluster/README.md

 ```

 This command will read the configuration settings from the `terraform.tfvars`
-file and provision the resources in your AWS account.
+file and provision the resources in your AWS account.3

-### 5. Destroy Terraform Resources (Optional)
+### 3. Destroy Terraform Resources (Optional)

 If you need to destroy the resources created by Terraform, you can use the following command: